 “Experience is a master teacher, even when it’s not our own.” - Gina Greenlee

-Here's the stark reality – only 50% of the small businesses in the US survive past their 5th anniversary.
-Heck, 20% fail in their first year.
+Here's the stark reality – only 50% of small businesses in the US survive past their 5th anniversary.
+Even worse, 20% fail in their first year.

-But why am I rubbing all these annoying stats in your face?
-Because I want to emphasize that entrepreneurship without the right support is way tougher than you can imagine.
+So I can't emphasize enough that entrepreneurship without the right support is way tougher than you may think.